hazelcast/hazelcast-reference-manual/src/HotRestartPersistence.md

 ### Hot Restart Persistence Overview

 Hot Restart Persistence enables you to get your cluster up and running swiftly after a cluster restart.
-A restart can be caused by a planned shutdown (including rolling upgrades) or a sudden cluster-wide crash (e.g. power outage).
+A restart can be caused by a planned shutdown (including rolling upgrades) or a sudden cluster-wide crash, e.g., power outage.
 For Hot Restart Persistence, required states for Hazelcast clusters and members are introduced.
 Please refer to the [Managing Cluster and Member States section](#managing-cluster-and-member-states) for information on the cluster and member states.
 The purpose of the Hot Restart Persistence is to provide a maintenance window for member operations and restart the cluster in a fast way.
 It is not meant to recover the catastrophic shutdown of one member.

 ### Hot Restart Types